teamcapybara/capybara/README.md

     ```

 ## <a name="using-capybara-with-minitest"></a>Using Capybara with Minitest

+* If you are using Rails system tests please see their documentation for information on selecting the driver you wish to use.

 * If you are using Rails, but not using Rails system tests, add the following code in your `test_helper.rb`
     file to make Capybara available in all test cases deriving from